microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 * **Addresses**: For VNet rules, the address returned was the public IP address of your VM, but it should now be one or more *private* IP addresses within the Private Link hierarchy (one is the private endpoint of your Azure SQL Database).
 * **Aliases**: Similar to the Name field, you're not seeing anything related to the DNS hierarchy, except that you can still connect to the server name (e.g. `aw-server0406.database.windows.net`).

-One thing you might be wondering, is if you are connecting to the private endpoint, **why are you still using the same server name?** In the backend, when you use solely the Private Link method of connecting (i.e. no firewall or virtual network rules), the information is processed as follows:
+One thing you might be wondering, is if you are connecting to the private endpoint, **why are you still using the same server name?** In the backend, when you used solely the Private Link method of connecting (i.e. no firewall or virtual network rules), the information is processed as follows:

 * `aw-server<ID>.database.windows.net`
     * Resolved by service to `aw-server<ID>.privatelink.database.net`